chilampoon/TOEFL-Prep/ME.md

 recorded music

 - lazy -> stay at home, don't want to move too much
-- alone -> too much people in the live concert
+- alone -> do whatever I want while listening to music; relax -> too much people in the live concert; uncomfortable

 ---